andrewmoles2/rTrainIntroduction/Workshop4a/rWorkshop4a.md

 ## 5 person_5    5    3   no
 ```

 Notice how the column names are the same as what you named your vectors.
-You can rename the columns by adding your column name then equals then your data like: `data.frame(column name = vector)`.
+You can rename the columns by adding your column name then equals, then your data like: `data.frame(column name = vector)`.
 Run the example below.

 ```r